Iroshpanday/Django-projects/README.md

 # Django-projects
- This is the projects that i made after learning django.
+ This is the projects that i made during learning django.
 Author - Irosh Panday